-The IceCube Director of Operations serves as the point of contact for the NSF cognizant program directors, providing notifications on any critical issues such as changes in key personnel, cost, schedule, and management structure or procedures prior to implementing such changes.
+The IceCube Director of Operations serves as the point of contact for the NSF cognizant program directors, providing notifications on any critical issues such as changes in key personnel, cost, schedule, and management structure or procedures.
 A close working relationship between the NSF program directors and IceCube Director of Operations is critical for the success of the operations.
 The organizational lines of communication between the NSF and the IceCube Organization are shown in Figure 4.1.2.